-For Prosperity, based on the results of the differential pricing analysis, we preliminarily find that 86.50 percent of the value of U.S. sales pass the Cohen's d test, and confirms the existence of a pattern of prices that differ significantly among purchasers, regions, or time periods.
-Further, Commerce preliminarily determines that there is no meaningful difference between the weighted-average dumping margin calculated using the average-to-average method and the weighted-average dumping margin calculated using an alternative comparison method based on applying the average-to-transaction method to all U.S. sales.
-Thus, for these preliminary results, we are applying the average-to-average method for all U.S. sales to calculate the weighted-average dumping margin for Prosperity.
+Commerce preliminarily determines that average-to-average method cannot account for such differences because there is a 25 percent relative change between the weighted-average dumping margin calculated using the average-to-average method and the weighted-average dumping calculated using an alternative comparison method based on applying the average-to-transaction method to all U.S. sales.
+Thus, for these preliminary results, Commerce is applying the average-to-transaction method for all U.S. sales to calculate the weighted-average dumping margin for Prosperity.

-For YP, based on the results of the differential pricing analysis, we preliminarily find that 79.14 percent of the value of U.S. sales pass the Cohen's d test, and confirms the existence of a pattern of prices that differ significantly among purchasers, regions, or time periods.
+For YP, based on the results of the differential pricing analysis, we preliminarily find that 82.94 percent of the value of U.S. sales pass the Cohen's d test, and confirms the existence of a pattern of prices that differ significantly among purchasers, regions, or time periods.
 Further, Commerce preliminarily determines that the average-to-average method cannot account for such differences because the weighted-average dumping margin crosses the de minimis threshold when calculated using the average-to-average method and when calculated using an alternative comparison method based on applying the average-to-transaction method to all U.S. sales.
-Thus, for these preliminary results, Commerce is applying the average-to-transaction method to all U.S. sales to calculate the weighted-average dumping margin for YP.
+Thus, for these preliminary results, we are applying the average-to-transaction method to all U.S. sales to calculate the weighted-average dumping margin for YP.